calyxir/calyx-profiler-eval/README.md

 The artifact is available in a Virtual Machine packaged as an OVA file, of which a permanent link is available [here]().
 We assume that you are using [VirtualBox](https://www.virtualbox.org/).
 We also include instructions for building the virtual machine using Vagrant in the `vm` directory.

+**NOTE:** An internet connection is necessary for Vivado installation and for opening Perfetto UI to view timeline views.

+### Setting up Vivado

+Might be necessary to follow the advice here: https://adaptivesupport.amd.com/s/article/76585?language=en_US

-*Setup instructions once you are in the VM*: This should be run at the beginning of every terminal session.
+### Setup instructions once you are in the VM

+This should be run at the beginning of every terminal session.

 0. The username is `vagrant`, and the password is `vagrant`.